Skip to main content

 Streetary Fees

 Applicants for Streetaries are required to pay an exclusive use fee per the Spaces as Places exclusive use fee resolution.
-If the applicant proposes to keep the streetary restricted to customers during operational hours, the applicant must pay a per square feet exclusive use fee.
+If the applicant proposes to keep the streetary restricted to customers during operational hours, the applicant must pay an exclusive use fee per square foot.

 Areas identified as having high and very-high access to opportunity will be required to pay $30 per square foot per year, areas identified as having moderate access to opportunity will be required to pay $20 per square foot per year and areas identified as having low- and very-low access will be required to pay $10 per square feet per year.
 Since these permits are valid for two years, applicants will be required to pay double these amounts resulting in fees of $60, $40 and $20 per square foot, respectively.
 These fees per square foot will be required every two years if a permit is renewed.
 Please review the City of San Diego Climate Equity Index to determine which opportunity a business is located in.